jump-dev/JuMP.jl/docs/src/manual/variables.md

 A common reason for encountering this error is adding variables in a loop.

 As a work-around, JuMP provides *anonymous* variables.
-Create a scalar valued anonymous variable by ommitting the name argument:
+Create a scalar valued anonymous variable by omitting the name argument:
 ```jldoctest; setup=:(model=Model())
 julia> x = @variable(model)
 noname